It’s not always easy to find a therapist who feels like the right fit.

-A Licensed Professional Counselor Supervisor (LPC-S), the therapist and founder behind Daylily Therapy.
-I offer virtual therapy for adults across Texas.
-My therapy approach is warm, collaborative, and grounded in compassion and authenticity.
-I want my clients to feel safe, validated, and understood — to find relief, hope and confidence as they work through life’s challenges.
+My approach is warm, collaborative, and grounded in compassion and authenticity.
+I want you to feel safe, validated, and understood and to find a sense of relief, hope and confidence as you move through life’s challenges.

 The Story Behind Daylily Therapy